philnewm/ansible-articles/ansible_molecule/getting_started/Ansible Molecule using Vagrant & Virtualbox.md

 ```

 This will create a default instance using the [delegated driver](https://ansible.readthedocs.io/projects/molecule/configuration/#delegated), which is just called "default".
-As the title suggests we will go for vagrant with Virtualbox as a provider in this example.
+As the title suggests we will go for Vagrant with Virtualbox as a provider in this example.
 So run `molecule destroy` to remove that default instance again.
 Then try running `molecule reset` to reset or delete the scenario cache at `~/.cache/molecule/<role-name>/<scenario-name>`.
 This might result in a python-traceback related to docker on rhel-systems but will still work and remove the directory as expected.